baselime/lambda-node-opentelemetry/README.md

 You need to make sure the lambda-wrapper file is included in the .zip file that is used by aws-lambda.
 The exact steps depend on the packaging step of the framework you are using.

+> If you use `export const` `export function` or `export default` for your handler you need to rename it to a cjs export like `module.exports = ` or `exports.handler =`.
+Even if you use esbuild.
+We are tracking issues in [esbuild](https://github.com/evanw/esbuild/issues/1079) and [open-telemetry](https://github.com/open-telemetry/opentelemetry-js/issues/1946) and are looking to see how we can help out.

 ### Architect

 Copy the lambda-wrapper.js file from our node modules to the shared folder of your architect project, this way it is automatically included in all of your lambdas bundles.